 You may also find some useful apps, such as one that turns an iPhone into an instant level.
 You can also find apps that help you design or lay out a room.

 Remodeling magazine’s annual Cost vs. Value Report tells you which home improvements deliver the best payoff when it comes to resale value.
 But before you think about the next owner, what about enjoying life in the home you have now?
 The good news is there are lots of small, less expensive projects that can help you get the most enjoyment value out of your home.

 A number of decorating projects don’t even require you to pick up a hammer or screwdriver.
 You can freshen a bedroom with new bedding and a bathroom with new towels, rug and accessories.
 Adding lamps, changing lamp shades and experimenting with different kinds and wattage of light bulbs will also significantly change the look of a room.
 Hanging artwork and adding or changing window treatments makes a big difference, although you may have to use a hammer or other tools to make this happen.

 One project that doesn’t require tools but can really have a big impact is decluttering and organizing.
 Projects that make better use of existing space are usually a good use of your time.

+If you do choose to remodel, choose your project carefully.
 Homeowners often make two major mistakes when they redecorate, and one is remodeling for resale, rather than for themselves, says Spike Carlsen, a contributing editor at The Family Handyman magazine, which has lots of do-it-yourself projects on its website.
 And when homeowners do remodel, Carlsen says, “they remodel for guests.
 It’s great when they have 10 people in the house, but it’s not great for how they live.”

 Here are 18 cheap, easy do-it-yourself projects that will boost your home’s looks and value: